Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 Staking: Users can delegate CELR to stake with validators to participate in the network consensus, and in return are rewarded with CELR.

-Network Fees: Celer stakers on the SGN can share the value captured by the State Guardian Network when the network sync, store, and sign messages.
+Network Fees: Celer stakers on the SGN can share the value captured by the State Guardian Network when the network syncs, stores, and signs messages.

-The project consist of the following major components:
+The project consists of the following major components:

-State Guardian Network (SGN): A Proof-of-Stake (PoS) blockchain built on Tendermint with CELR as the staking asset, and offers L1-blockchain level security.
+State Guardian Network (SGN): A Proof-of-Stake (PoS) blockchain built on Tendermint with CELR as the staking asset.
+It serves as the message router between different blockchains and offers L1-blockchain level security.

-Celer cBridge: A cross-chain asset bridge, which support over 20 networks including Ethereum, BNB Chain, Polygon etc. The cBridge SDK allows new and existing applications to integrate features that are available in the cBridge.
+Celer cBridge: A decentralized and non-custodial asset bridge that supports 130+ different tokens across 30+ different blockchains and layer-2 rollups.
+The cBridge SDK allows new and existing applications to integrate features that are available on cBridge.

-Celer Inter-chain Message (IM): A Framework that supports generic message passing and cross-chain function calls.
-Developers can build inter-chain-native dApps using the Celer Inter-chain Message SDK to gain access to efficient liquidity utilization, coherent application logics, and shared states.
+Celer Inter-chain Messaging (IM) Framework: A framework that supports generic message passing and cross-chain function calls.
+Developers can build inter-chain-native dApps using the Celer Inter-chain Messaging SDK to gain access to efficient liquidity utilization, coherent application logics, and shared states.

 1. What is Celer Network (CELR)?

-Founded by four PhDs from MIT, Princeton, UC Berkeley and UIUC, Celer Network is an interoperability platform that supports cross-chain fund transfers and generic message passing.
+Founded by four PhDs from MIT, Princeton, UC Berkeley and UIUC, Celer Network is an interoperability protocol enabling a one-click user experience accessing tokens, DeFi, GameFi, NFTs, governance, privacy solutions and more across multiple chains.

-Celer enables anyone to easily build inter-chain-native dApps using the Celer Inter-chain Message SDK to leverage efficient liquidity utilization, coherent application logic, and shared states, while users of Celer-enabled dApps can access a diverse multi-blockchain ecosystem with the simplicity of a single-transaction UX.
+Celer enables anyone to easily build inter-chain-native dApps using the Celer Inter-chain Messaging SDK to leverage efficient liquidity utilization, coherent application logics, and shared states, while users of Celer-enabled dApps can access a diverse multi-blockchain ecosystem with the simplicity of a single-transaction UX.

 2.2 Celer cBridge

-The Celer cBridge is a decentralized and non-custodial asset bridge, which allows users to transfer a variety of tokens across different blockchains in a fast, secure and low-cost fashion.
-It currently supports 100+ tokens across 30+ blockchains and layer-2 rollups.
-Built on top of the Celer Inter-chain Message Framework, cBridge has processed over $6B cross-chain asset transfer volume on 30+ blockchains for more than 140K unique users, and is quickly growing and expanding into more blockchains and layer-2s.
+The Celer cBridge is a decentralized and non-custodial asset bridge that allows users to transfer a variety of tokens across different blockchains in a fast, secure and low-cost fashion.
+It currently supports 130+ tokens across 30+ blockchains and layer-2 rollups.
+Built on top of Celer Inter-chain Messaging Framework, cBridge has processed over $10B cross-chain asset transfer volume on 30+ blockchains for more than 199K unique users, and is quickly growing and expanding into more blockchains and layer-2s.

 In July 2021, cBridge v1.0 was launched to support token transfers between Ethereum, Arbitrum, Polygon and BNB Chain.
 Transfers were enabled by liquidity provided by node runners.

-In November 2021, cBridge v2.0 was launched on mainnet with support extending to over 80 tokens and over 20 blockchains and rollups.
-Transfers are enabled in two models, one requiring liquidity and the other via canonical mapping.
-With the two models, Celer fulfilled the goal of supporting different token deployment scenarios.
+In November 2021, cBridge v2.0was launched on mainnet with support extending to over 80 tokens and over 20 blockchains and rollups.
+Transfers are enabled in two models: xAsset - the canonical mapping bridge, and xLiquidity - the pool-based bridge.
+With the two models, cBridge fulfilled the goal of supporting different token deployment scenarios.
+The v2.0 upgrade brings significant improvements and additions for users, LPs, node operators, and developers in terms of deeper liquidity, higher efficiency, and more ease-of-use.

-By the end of March 2022, Celer cBridge has surpassed $5.3B in total transaction volume, serving over 120K unique user addresses.
+By August 2022, Celer cBridge had surpassed $10B in total transaction volume, serving over 199K unique user addresses.

 2.3 Celer Inter-chain Message Framework

-Launched in January 2022, the Celer Inter-chain Message Framework (Celer IM) supports generic message passing and smart contract calls across different blockchains.
-With Celer IM, developers can build inter-chain-native dApps with efficient liquidity utilization, coherent application logic, and shared states.
+Launched in January 2022, the Celer Inter-chain Messaging Framework (Celer IM) supports generic message passing and smart contract calls across different blockchains.
+With Celer IM, developers can build inter-chain-native dApps with efficient liquidity utilization, coherent application logics, and shared states.
 Users of Celer IM-enabled dApps will enjoy the benefits of a diverse multi-blockchain ecosystem with the simplicity of a single-transaction UX.

 By making cross-chain composability possible, the Celer IM framework opens up an entire galaxy of opportunities for inter-chain-native applications like cross-chain DEXes, yield aggregators, NFT marketplaces, metaverse games, NFT bridges, etc.